-The Master of Arts in Teaching (MAT) Degree is awarded to MAT Program participants who complete the prescribed program of studies in pedagogy and have an undergraduate degree from a institution of higher learning in arts and sciences or others that meet regional accreditation standards (ex: English, mathematics, science, social studies, others).
+The Master of Arts in Teaching (MAT) Degree is awarded to MAT Program participants who complete the prescribed program of studies in pedagogy and have an undergraduate degree from an institution of higher learning in arts and sciences or others that meet regional accreditation standards (ex: English, mathematics, science, social studies, others).
 The Program offers an alternative route to certification in the State of Maryland.
 The MAT Program’s rigor is embedded in the preparation of highly qualified teachers who seek certification eligibility in content areas approved by the Maryland State Department of Education (MSDE).

 The Bowie State University MAT Program is a Maryland Approved Program (MAP) through the MDSE and meets the National Council for Accreditation of Teacher Education (NCATE) standards.
 Additionally, participants must complete a comprehensive program of study with a collaborative cohort structure that supports a solid knowledge base in the teaching profession including: